PikachuPenial/Titanmod/PATCHNOTES.md

 - Increased the speed of hint text fly-by in the Main Menu

+- Fixed 'User Interface' setting not disabling the HUD when toggled off

 - New end of match quotes from community members